 - Workshops and research consultations tailored to the demands of course instructors and specific student populations.

 - Campus-wide workshops on new information technologies, such as EndNote and Qualtrics, for faculty and interested individuals.

 - The opportunity for an embedded librarian in your classroom

-- Librarian involvement in your Moodle course, including creating online, Web-based tools targeted to your particular course or assignment.
+- Librarian involvement in your Canvas course, including creating online, Web-based tools targeted to your particular course or assignment.